thiagosindra/higher-resolution-hypothesis/docs/sections/stimming-reactive-loops.md

     <h3>Why Stopping Stimming Makes Things Worse</h3>

-    <p>When autistic people are told to "stop stimming," "sit still," or "keep your hands quiet," it removes a primary mechanism the brain uses to manage overload.
-Without that outlet, the excess activation has nowhere to go, which means:</p>
+    <p>When autistic people are told to "stop stimming," "sit still," or "keep your hands quiet," it forces the brain to suppress a natural reactive output.
+This suppression itself has costs, and the underlying activation that triggered the cascade remains.
+Combined, this means:</p>

     <ul>
-      <li><strong>Internal distress increases:</strong> The activation that would have gone into movement stays internal, increasing cognitive and emotional load</li>
+      <li><strong>Internal distress increases:</strong> The activation that would have overflowed into movement is still there, plus you're now spending resources suppressing the urge to move</li>
-      <li><strong>Focus becomes harder:</strong> Without the rhythmic organizing pattern, attention scatters more easily</li>
+      <li><strong>Focus becomes harder:</strong> You're now allocating attention and control resources to movement suppression instead of the task at hand</li>
-      <li><strong>Overload happens faster:</strong> The brain reaches its limits sooner because one stabilization route is blocked</li>
+      <li><strong>Overload happens faster:</strong> The brain reaches its limits sooner because suppression adds costs (PFC control, amygdala activation under social threat) on top of existing load</li>
-      <li><strong>Shutdown or meltdown becomes more likely:</strong> Without stimming as a pressure release, the system moves faster toward collapse</li>
+      <li><strong>Shutdown or meltdown becomes more likely:</strong> The combined energetic and inhibitory costs of suppression plus retained activation accelerate collapse</li>
     </ul>

     <p>This is why many autistic adults report that being allowed to stim freely dramatically improves their functioning.
-It's not that stimming itself accomplishes tasks—it's that stimming prevents the brain from becoming so overloaded that tasks become impossible.</p>
+It's not that stimming itself accomplishes tasks—it's that not suppressing stimming avoids the additional costs (control networks, energy, stress) that make overload worse and tasks impossible.</p>

     <h3>The Core Understanding</h3>